Fenestration Installation Apprentice

 Contact Details: If you have any queries please contact us on either this email address firstname.lastname@example.org or call us on 01752 332442.

-Right Price worked with the Skills Group in the past and have successfully trained other Apprentices who are now part of their team.
+Right Price PVCu Limited have worked with the Skills Group in the past and have successfully trained numerous apprentices who are now part of their team.

 The successful candidate must be able to work within a team and get on with people of all ages.
-They must be polite and friendly with the ability to communicate with others whether it be customers or colleagues.
+They must have good communication skills as they will need to communicate with a range of people including customers, colleagues and many more.

 They will be honest and trustworthy, as they will deal with members of the public in their own homes.
 They must also have good time keeping and communication skills.
 Being polite and courteous to all customers and members of staff is also crucial at all times.

-GCSE (or equivalent) English and Maths above a C is desirable but a positive attitude and good work ethic is essential.
+GCSE English and Maths A*-C (9-4) or equivalent is desirable, but a positive attitude and good work ethic is essential.

 The Apprenticeship in Fenestration consists of: